Xavier-BingYi/interview_2025/TOEIC/TOEIC_全.md

    (C) To remind about document submission
    (D) To introduce a new project coordinator

+   → (C) **To remind about document submission**
+   ✉️ 一開頭就寫道：「This is a friendly reminder that all project reports must be submitted...」

 2. What is the deadline for submitting reports?
    (A) May 1, 2025
    (B) May 3, 2025, at 5 PM
    (C) May 5, 2025, at 9 AM
    (D) May 2, 2025

+   → (B) **May 3, 2025, at 5 PM**
+   ✉️ 郵件中明確寫出：「by Friday, May 3, 2025, at 5:00 PM」

 3. Where should the documents be submitted?
    (A) To HR